opoopop/CAS779-String-Process-Algorithms-Project/README.md

 one case; large n=1e5; q=1000; large random m (around 500); different lengths of segmenst; differents gaps between segments;all with queries of operation 2;
 s='aaaa...'

+## Input format:

+First line contain a number T means the number of test cases.

+In each of the case:

+First line contain the length of string n and the number of queries q.

+In each of the query:

+First a  number op means the choice of operation.

+If op  = 1:

+Than a number x and a character c.
+Update the character in position x into character c.

+If op=2:

+First a number m means the number of segments of this subsequence.
+Than m lines of two number of L and R means the position of this segment start from L and ends at R.